KaviHShah/Intro-to-Python/materials/15-escape-room.md

 Password = "NEURO"
 -->

-4. Plot the equations in secret_file_3.txt
+4. Plot the equations in `secret_file_3.txt`.
 This will show you the clue.

-The password to open secret_file_4.tsv is an animal all upper case.
+The password to decrypt `secret_file_4.tsv.enc` is an animal all upper case.

 <!--
 Password = "BAT"